 Day 9: I was nominated for the 10 – day farming family challenge.
 For the next 10 days, I will select an image from a…

 Perhaps the most striking image shows a giant water truck pulling up to a ranch, only to be swamped by thirsty cows.
 The cows swarm in a giant swirling circle, jostling for position as they try to get as close as possible to the life-giving water.
 For deliveries like this, Amber often has to drive over an hour each way.
 The footage struck a chord with viewers worldwide and was widely shared on Facebook.

 Unfortunately, Australia’s scorching sun coupled with drought has negatively affected wildlife, including Australia’s iconic kangaroo population, which come into farms and ranches in search of grass and water.
 This competition means that farmers have been allowed to hunt more of them than usual to keep the population in check.

 Watering the mob #drought #droughtsnfloodingrains #onedayclosertorain #nsw #burrabogielivestock #rurallife #onebucket @thetodayshow @thelandnewsTo use this video in a commercial player or in broadcasts, Please email firstname.lastname@example.org

-In May 2019, New South Wales finally got some much-needed rain, but it’s clear that that state is still facing a major crisis.
-Former Deputy Prime Minister Barnaby Joyce went on Twitter to let people know how serious the problem is.
+In May 2019, New South Wales finally got some much-needed rain, but it was clear that that state was still facing a major crisis.
+Former Deputy Prime Minister Barnaby Joyce went on Twitter to let people know how serious the problem was.
 “Now even Sydney heading to water restrictions.
 Build more dams or replace lawns with gravel.”
 Meanwhile, thanks to ordinary people like Amber Lea, Australians are becoming aware of what they’re facing and how it affects all of them.